 Three important elements form the bedrock of any successful affiliate site.
 Identifying and understanding these elements will skyrocket your earning potential.

-Your blog is the average of the five products and services it promotes.
-People associate your site with the things you link out to.
+Your blog is the average of the five products you promote.
+People associate your site with the resources you promote and references in your articles.

-None of us like a faceless corporation, the same applies to generic affiliate websites.
+None of us like a faceless corporation and the same applies to generic affiliate sites with poor content.

-To find the best affiliate products, spend time searching for things to promote that align with your core values.
+To find the best affiliate products, research ones that align with your core values.
 You might get paid less at the start but you’ll be rewarded in the form of increased trust and authority in the long run.
-With great trust comes great traffic, and dollars!

 I spent a few minutes doing some keyword research and found some awesome low-hanging fruit examples: